calben/smartthingsdevicetypes/NeoSmartBlinds/README.md

     1. Enter device parameters.
 These are largely up to the user, but make sure to choose "Neo Smart Blind" as your device type.
 Note: "Neo Smart Blind" might be at the very bottom.
 1. Set up the device on your phone.
     1. Navigate to "Things" on your phone.
+    1. Your blind is now available with up and down functionality.
+    1. You may also program for your blind as if it were a light switch.
+Switching it "on" will open the blind and switching it "off" will close it.